 What is Jamón ibérico?

 To be classified as Iberico Ham, the meat must come from a black Iberian pig (or cross-bred pigs at least 50% Black Iberian mixed only with Duroc pigs), which can only be found in the Iberian Peninsula of Spain & Portugal.
 After weening, the pigs roam free, feeding on a diet of grass, herbs, acorns, chestnuts, and roots – This preparation results in a strong, rich, full-bodied flavour that justifies the higher price.

 Olive wagyu comes exclusively from Japanese cows raised in the Kagawa region.
 With only 2,000 of these cows in existence and far fewer being harvested every month, is no wonder olive wagyu is regarded as one of the rarest steaks in the world.

 These cows gain their name and unique flavour from their diet of upcycled, toasted olive pulp.
 This diet is also the reason olive wagyu steak has such a high content of oleic acid, a heart-healthy fat that also gives the beef its signature melt-in-your-mouth texture.
-The rarity, quality and flavour of this meat is what drives such high pricing for olive wagyu.
+The rarity, quality and flavour of the meat is what drives such a high price for olive wagyu.